iZOOlogic protects hundreds of the world’s leading brands, across banking, finance, government and more.

 Phishing first came to light more than a decade ago – and really took hold 2001 – 2003.
 After the world dealt with the Y2K mania – phishing was the new super bug.

-We old folk at iZOOlogic remember banks taking out adverts in newspapers and other print media to warn their customers of phishing attacks.
-This scholarly endeavor was to try and educate their customer base to this new and emerging risk.
-Last year in one of our markets we surprisingly saw the same strategy.
-A local bank was warning their customers against phishing in print media.
+Banks took out adverts in newspapers and other print media to warn their customers of phishing attacks.
+This endeavor was to try and educate their customer base to this new and emerging risk.
+These days, banks would hardly advertise the fact that they are the target of phishing.
+Though, last year in one of our emerging markets we surprisingly saw the same strategy of a local bank warning their customers against phishing in print media.

 Cybercriminals still use emails to launch the social engineering component of a phishing or malware attack.
 Email content uses a ‘call to action’ such as a security update, web payment or refund to lure victims into clicking on the embedded link.
 Users are routed to fake web content or to download malicious attachment and executables.